erfanshekarriz/entrez-parallel/README.md

 # entrez-parallel
-A parallelized version of Entrez-direct functions that use GNU parallel.
+A parallelized version of Entrez-direct functions built with GNU parallel.
 Incredibly speed up your workflows!
 New integration with taxonkit!

 Currently hosting two functions:
 ```bash